snivilised/cobrass/README.md

 > go get github.com/snivilised/cobrass@latest

-Most of the functionality is defined in the _adapters_ package so import as:
+Most of the functionality is defined in the _assistant_ package so import as:

 > import "github.com/snivilised/cobrass/src/assistant"